ProGet Free to ProGet Enterprise

 by Olivia Glenn-Han, on Jul 26, 2019 2:30:00 PM

 At Inedo, our goal is to make your development process seamless so you can concentrate on creating the applications you need and not waste time on the process.
-ProGet Free will get you started on using a Universal Package Manager, but if you have more than 50 developers, it’s time to think about improving your performance.
+ProGet Free will get you started on using a Universal Package Manager, but if you have more than 50 developers, it’s time to think about improving your performance with ProGet Enterprise.

 Speed and complexity define the software world.
 How fast can your company code, build, test, and release?
 Can you test multiple changes to your code at the same time without slowing down or crashing your servers?
 Are you stuck assigning twilight hours to your teams and burning out your talent?

 Development workstations are often just as powerful (if not more powerful) than servers, which means a few dozen developers can quickly overpower a single server.
-Increasing the CPU or memory allocation on a web node does not help, since the bottleneck is often network-related.
+Increasing the CPU or memory allocation on a server does not help, since the bottleneck is often network-related.

 Each developer using packages is making a thousand simultaneous requests from moment to moment.
 The bottleneck comes from the number of simultaneous connections made at any given time.
 With more developers, the number of immediate and simultaneous requests skyrockets.